-Invasive plant management efforts continue at Pillar Point Bluff, with crews back in the park treating invasive oxalis on Monday, January 24 through Friday, January 28.
+Invasive plant management efforts continue at Pillar Point Bluff, with crews back in the park treating invasive oxalis March 1 through 3.
+Learn more

 Work to preserve the coastal scrub habitat at Pillar Point Bluff has been carried out for many years, since before the property became part of the San Mateo County Parks system.
 Prior to transferring the land to the county, Peninsula Open Space Trust began a multi-year effort to eradicate jubatagrass, an ornamental plant with origins in South America that is a noxious weed.